Normal Blood Sugar Levels Chart by Age: Simple Guide for Seniors

 How to read the elderly blood sugar levels chart

-Post-meal glucose (also called postprandial) shows how your body processes sugar after eating.
-For seniors, this should ideally stay below 180 mg/dL, though some experts suggest keeping levels under 160 mg/dL for those over 65.
+Post-meal glucose (postprandial) shows how your body processes sugar after eating.
+For seniors, this should ideally stay below 180 mg/dL, though a stricter target of under 160 mg/dL is sometimes advised for those over 65.

-A1C test reflects your average blood sugar over 2-3 months.
-A normal A1C is below 5.7%, while 5.7-6.4% indicates prediabetes, and 6.5% or higher suggests diabetes.
+An A1C test shows your average blood sugar over 2-3 months.
+A normal A1C is below 5.7%.
+A range of 5.7%, 6.4% indicates prediabetes, and 6.5% or higher suggests diabetes.
 For older adults with multiple health conditions, an A1C target of up to 8% might be appropriate.

-These charts serve as guidelines rather than strict rules.
-Your healthcare provider should help establish personalized targets based on your specific health situation, including factors like medication use, hypoglycemia risk, and overall life expectancy.
+These are guidelines, not strict rules.
+Your healthcare provider should help you set personal targets based on your health situation, medication use, hypoglycemia risk, and overall life expectancy.

-Accurate blood glucose monitoring helps seniors manage their health effectively.
-Several testing methods track glucose levels, each offering different insights into how well your body processes sugar.
+Accurate blood glucose monitoring helps seniors manage their health.
+Several testing methods track glucose levels and provide different information about how your body processes sugar.

 Fasting glucose test